daisvke/ft_otp/README.md

 ```

 However, the decoded output did not match the output of `oathtool --totp -b $(cat key.base32) -v`.
-This led to the hypothesis that differences in padding (`=`) might cause discrepancies, but adding or removing padding didn’t affect either implementation.
+This led to the hypothesis that differences in the existence of a padding (`=`) in our original key might cause discrepancies, but adding or removing padding didn’t affect either implementation.

 #### Findings:
 The key difference between our implementation (`decodeBase32RFC4648()`) and `oathtool` likely stems from strict adherence to [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-6).
 Specifically: